 Ownership Expenses

 Ownership expenses are also essential to consider.
 Besides the cost of the virtualization software, you’ll need to spend money on OS licenses, hardware, support, and training.
-Additionally, you may also need to purchase advanced management tools.
-Keeping all these factors in mind when selecting the software is crucial to make the best decision for your company.
+Additionally, you may also need to purchase expense management softwares.
+Keeping all these factors in mind when selecting the software is crucial to making the best decision for your company.

 Also Read: Top 44 Scenario-Based VMware Interview Questions and Answers of 2024